 ACCOUNTABILITY: How effectively are platforms enforcing their new principles, policies and terms of service?

-- Our latest research into the moderation of 5G and Covid-19 conspiracy theories on Twitter and YouTube shows that, while content moderation efforts are continually improving and scaling up, they still remain insufficient and sometimes excessively slow.
+- Our research into the moderation of 5G and Covid-19 conspiracy theories on Twitter and YouTube shows that, while content moderation efforts are continually improving and scaling up, they still remain insufficient and sometimes excessively slow.

 - We have also examined the loopholes in the enforcement of Facebook policies, locating a discrepancy in consistent enforcement.
 We especially point to the fact that labelling of fact-checked disinformation on hydroxychloroquine (HCQ) can easily be overturned and lead to similar stories circulating without any labelling or context.